-Movement In Place
+Movement in Place

+Total projection is minimum 35’ x 100’ in size.
+Both videos are projected together onto the exterior wall of the Alket Electric Building located in the Scott’s Addition neighborhood of Richmond, Virginia.
 Movement in Place is a site specific work created for InLight Richmond, a juried light-based art and performance exhibition that invites artists to respond to a particular neighborhood, attracting audiences to unique areas of the city.
 The juror for InLight Richmond 2016 is Ellina Kevorkian, Artistic Director of Residency Programs at Bemis Center for Contemporary Art.

 ABOUT THE 2016 SITE